sergei-mironov/mobile-nixos-cfg/README.md

 This is an umbrella repo for my [Pinephone](https://www.pine64.org/pinephone/) and [MobileNixos](https://mobile.nixos.org/index.html) experiemnts.
-The repo is a bit oldschoolish as it doesn't use NixFlakes.
-Dependant repositories are pinned as Git submodules (use `git clone --recursive ..`).
+The repo is a bit oldschoolish as it doesn't use NixFlakes.Dependant repositories are pinned as Git submodules (use `git clone --recursive ..`).

 <!-- vim-markdown-ntoc GFM -->